thaohienhomes/ProHeadshots/README.md

+# ProHeadshots - AI Headshot Generation Platform

-Full codebase with custom FLUX API.
-Live App on: www.coolpix.me
+Full codebase with Replicate AI integration.
+Live App on: proheadshots.vercel.app

-This repo was forked on 30th of November, 2024 and has all the code from coolpix.me.
-It is being supported and updated by @johnnytran for customers that bought the codebase of coolpix.me via clonemysaas.com.
+This is the ProHeadshots platform - a professional AI headshot generation service using Replicate.com and RunPod for scaling.

 Star this repo to be notified with new updates and upcoming features.